Euclide railway station: History

 In 1947 the city administration of Rome requested the construction of a stop on the underground section of the Rome–Civitacastellana–Viterbo railway, then under renovation to double it.

 The location of Piazza Euclide was chosen, since it represented an important traffic junction for the quarters Flaminio and Parioli.

 The project was approved by the Higher Council for Public Works in 1948, but it took until March 1952 to obtain the ministerial decree authorizing the work.
+The delay was also caused by a public litigation about actual plans for works.
+Rumors spread that SFRN was secretly building a deviation after Euclide station in order to reach Termini station and join the line with the Termini-EUR subway (now part of Line B) that was being built at the time.

 The construction therefore began in 1953 and the stop was inaugurated on 15 January 1958.

 The total cost was around 500 million lire.

 In the summer of 2009 the station was closed due to renovation and upgrading works that affected the whole urban section of the line; during the approximately 70 days of interruption, the platforms were raised to achieve the ground-level boarding; furthermore, the architectural barriers were eliminated thanks to the installation of stairlifts and the creation of guided paths for partially sighted people.
 The fire-fighting system was also renewed and a new lighting system was installed as well.